mhaugrud/msumcspy/_sources/Debugging/HowtoAvoidDebugging.rst

    Which of the following best describes what is wrong with the  previous example?

 This error was probably pretty simple to spot, because we printed out the value of ``final_time`` and it is easy to see that the numbers were just concatenated together rather than added.

+.. admonition:: Modify the program ...

+   On line 9 of the previous activecode, type a comment that defines string concatenation.
+Run.

 So what do we do about the problem?
 We will need to convert both ``current_time`` and ``wait_time`` to ``int``.
 At this stage of your programming development, it can be a good idea to include the type of the variable in the variable name itself.
 So let's look at another iteration of the program that does that, and the conversion to integer.

 .. activecode:: dbc